sstcam/SSDAQ/README.md

 instead and adding the `--user` option if not installing in a conda env.
 This lets changes made to the project automatically propagate to the install without the need to reinstall.

-#### Prerequisites

-The project is written assuming it will be run with python3.5 or above.
-Additional dependencies to run the base part of the projects are listed here:

-*  python >= 3.5
-*  numpy
-*  zmq
-*  pytables
-*  pyparsing
-*  pyyaml

-Some receivers might have additional prerequesites not listed above.
-These dependencies might include:

-*  matplotlib
-*  docker
-*  urwid
-*  target_driver
-*  target_io
-*  target_calib

 ## Usage

-The SSDAQ software package contains applications for CHEC-S slow signal readout assembling and writing to disk, but can also be use as a python library to  write custom listeners as well as custom readout publishers that can be used by the readout assembler daemon.
+The SSDAQ software package contains applications for CHEC-S pushed data acqusition and writing that data to disk, but can also be use as a python library to write custom subscribers, and to read and write slow signal, trigger, timestamp, log or monitoring data.

 ### Applications
-Currently four applications are provided in the SSDAQ software package which are listed below

-*  `ssdaq`
-*  `ssdatawriter`
-*  `ss-example-listener`
-*  `control-ssdaq`

-The `ssdaq` and `ssdaqwriter` applications directly starts a builder and a writer, respectively.
-However these applications don't expose all configurable settings of the builder and writer and are provided for quick tests and 1-off runs.

-The proper way of starting and controling the slow signal readout assembler is to use `control-ssdaq` together with configuration files, which also can start a file writer.
-This is explained more in the next section.
-The `ss-example-listener` provides a simple listener which outptus some fields of the published data.
+A range of applications are provided in the SSDAQ software package and if the install is sucessful these should all be in your path.
+The majority of the applications are different types of subscribers and the executables are prefixed with `chec-<type>-<name>` where `<type>` is the type of subscriber which will be explained shortly and `<name>` refers to the data which it subscribes to.
+Currently there are three types of subscribers, `chec-dumpers` which dump the content they receive directly in the terminal std output, `chec-writer` are as the name suggests subscribers that write to file and lastly we have the `chec-daq-dash` (which does not follow the naming convention), a simple terminal dash showing monitoring data from the receivers.

+Starting and stopping the receivers should be done with the `control-ssdaq` application which starts the receivers as deamons and configures the logging so that it is output on a dedicated port.
+More on how to use `control-ssdaq` follows in the next section.

 All the applications provide help options explaining the needed input.
 #### Using `control-ssdaq`